 Practical tips to help you improve your credit rating and avoid expensive high interest loans

-Many people enter the loan market looking to improve their financial situation, only to find that they ultimately have exactly the opposite effect.
+Many people enter the loan market looking to improve their cash flow, only to find that they ultimately have exactly the opposite effect.

 Many people with a poor credit rating are so relieved at being offered a loan that they are happy to accept the first offer that comes their way.
-This is NEVER a good idea though.
+This is rarely a good idea.

-The only way we can accurately assess whether we are getting a good deal or not is to find something to compare it to.
+One of the best ways to assess whether a deal is or not is to find others to compare it to.

 Have you taken the time to read about your loan?
 Do you understand what will happen if you miss a payment?
 Can you repay it earlier than scheduled without incurring a charge?